MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2025.md

 >[!NOTE]
 > - For the supported versions of SQL, use the service packs that are currently in support by Microsoft.
-> - For the below supported SQL versions, Standard, Enterprise, and Datacenter (64-bit) editions are supported based on the availability.
+> - For the supported SQL versions, Standard, Enterprise, and Datacenter (64-bit) editions are supported based on the availability.

 **SQL version** | **Supported**
 --- | ---